developmentAC/file_find/README.md

 - The filename pattern is a regular expression (Rust regex syntax).
 - The `--search` option is also a regular expression for matching lines inside files.
-- Output is colorized for clarity.
+- Output is colourized for clarity.
 - If a file cannot be read, a warning is shown.

 ---